Thamil-1709/Thamil-1709/README.md

 * 🌍  I'm from India
 * ✉️  You can contact me at [tamilselvan1709@gmail.com](mailto:tamilselvan1709@gmail.com)
 * 🧠  I'm learning ROS,AI,ReactJS and VueJS
-* ⚡  I'm Currently Exploring Computer Vision
+* ⚡  I'm Currently Exploring Computer Vision And Robotics

 ### Skills